koiamericas/one-click-hugo-cms/site/content/home.md

 headerButton:
   text: LIVE CHAT
   url: 'http://messenger.providesupport.com/messenger/eddinc.html'
-subHeading:
-  desktop: >-
+subHeading: >-
   If you're thinking about visiting Puerto Rico or already have booked a trip, we can help you.
 bigHeaderMessage: 'Hotline: 787-522-5960'
 heroBanner:
   first: >-